Evidently no one knew Woody was mine. Not even Woody. That might be because everyone has always known I’m not an “animal lover.”

 To this day I have no idea why, but it was love at first sight.
 When Kay told me she and the girls were going to have to find Woody a new home because Brian wasn’t going to be able to take him after all, I jumped at the chance to make him mine.
 The only problem was that Kay’s house was a 9-hour drive from mine in Midland – and I was flying.
 We decided that she would keep him until we could make arrangements to get him, and I flew home.

 Woody, on the other hand, was not as excited to make the change.
 The dog I loved at first sight had turned into Cujo once he was forced inside the crate.
 (We later found out he was claustrophobic.)
-He finally exited the crate when coerced with food, but he still wasn’t sure about the strangers with whom he found himself.
-I had to fly out of Dallas to a conference in Austin, so it was up to Scott to get Woody home.
-By the time I made it there, things had definitely changed.
-No matter what I thought, Woody had decided he was Scott’s dog.
-I think it had something to do with the Whataburger combos they shared on the way home.
+He finally exited the crate after it was disassembled around him, but he still wasn’t sure about the strangers with whom he found himself.
+I had to fly out of Dallas to attend a conference, so the task of getting Woody home was Scott's alone.
+By the time I made it home, Woody had definitely changed.
+In those short three days, Woody had decided he was Scott’s dog.
+Regardless of my insistence that he was mine, Woody would not be convinced.

 Besides the hip problems he had developed over the years, after a while Woody started having other problems.
 It became harder and harder for him to get up.
 He started drinking a lot more water.
 He dropped a lot of weight.
 Woody was diagnosed with diabetes.

-I ended up not having to broach the subject, though.
 Scott finally told me he had come to the same conclusion.
 It was time to start thinking about what was best for Woody.
 We had drawn out his life for too long, trying to believe our love could make him better.
 By the time Scott talked to Woody’s Vet, we all already knew what was best.